enebular/docs/en/Flow/Introduction.md

 ## Devices

 You can see a list of devices that have been deployed to with external services here.
+This is a paid feature, which will be implemented soon.

 ![](https://i.gyazo.com/9f26dd5fa222389b4b90cb2eea5a1df7.png)